nodekit-io/nodekit-cli/templates-build/doc/readme.md

         nodekit plugin add ../nodekit-plugin-camera.tgz --save

-- Remove the plugin from the project and the `config.xml`:
+- Remove the plugin from the project and the `nodekit.json`:

         nodekit plugin rm camera --save